Bad Bunny: Sexuality

-In July 2018, Bad Bunny had criticized a nail salon in Asturias, Spain for refusing to give him service since he was a male, the post angered many fans, leading them to leave homophobic comments and even question Bad Bunny's sexuality.
-Bad Bunny responded to the hateful comments by offering to impregnate the wives of his critics.
-The post was deleted and Bad Bunny later ended up apologizing and deleting his own Twitter account.
+In July 2018, Bad Bunny had criticized a nail salon in Asturias, Spain, for refusing to give him service since he was a man; the post led to homophobic comments and questions concerning Bad Bunny's sexuality.
+The post was deleted and Bad Bunny later apologized and deleted his Twitter account.

-In January 2019, Bad Bunny criticized a tweet by reggaeton artist Don Omar considered to be homophobic.
+In support of LGBT rights, Bad Bunny criticized a tweet by reggaeton artist Don Omar considered to be homophobic in January 2019.
 During a performance on The Tonight Show Starring Jimmy Fallon in February 2020, he called attention to the murder of transgender woman Alexa Negrón Luciano in Puerto Rico by wearing a shirt with the words "They Killed Alexa.
-Not a Man in a Skirt.", referencing news reports that had misgendered the victim.
-Ricky Martin has stated that Bad Bunny "has become an icon for the Latin queer community" due to his outspoken support of gay and transgender Latinos as well as his embrace of drag culture.
+Not a Man in a Skirt", referencing news reports that had misgendered the victim.
+Ricky Martin has stated that Bad Bunny "has become an icon for the Latin queer community" due to his support of gay and transgender Latinos as well as his embrace of drag culture.
+Bad Bunny was recognized for his allyship in 2023 by queer advocacy organization GLAAD when Ricky Martin presented him with the Vanguard Award for allyship at the 34th GLAAD Media Awards.